judsonlmoore/judsonlmoore.com/_posts/travel/destinations/denmark/2017-10-19-bike-tour-copenhagen.markdown

 I couldn't help but think to myself that if I lived in Copenhagen, I would want to live here.

-{% cloudinary /assets/images/2017/10/trivago-on-tour-2017-copenhagen-bike-ride-barracks-min.jpg alt="My Copenhagen bike tour group at the old barracks" %}
+{% cloudinary post-image /assets/images/2017/10/trivago-on-tour-2017-copenhagen-bike-ride-barracks-min.jpg alt="My Copenhagen bike tour group at the old barracks" %}

 ## Her Danish Majesty's Yacht Dannebrog